HGGM-LIM/limtools/README.md

 researchers at the Medical Imaging Laboratory, Hospital General Universitario Gregorio Marañón, Madrid (http://image.hggm.es).

-The plugins here presented will be available under the "Plugins > LIM Tools".
+The plugins here presented will be available under the "Plugins > LIM Tools" menu.
 Below you will find a list of each one of them with a brief description.

 ## Dynamic Pixel Inspector